 In this weeks podcast we talk with Tom Forrest, Indicated Technology founder & Specialised Agronomist, about growing cannabis, global cultivation practices, regulatory challenges Australia, what makes a good grower, landraces versus hybrids, toms personal journey, NZ vs Australia, and cannabis agronomy.

 1:18 – Tom Forrest is a certified horticulturalist working for the last 7 years.
 He studied plant biology in university and has worked with 50 different groups in consultancy and design phase.
-Not only that he co-founded cannabis cultivation farm in New Zealand, he was also the first recipient of Winston Churchill memorial trust fellowship in which he wrote a white paper on medicinal cannabis cultivation practices across the world.
+Not only that he co-founded cannabis cultivation farm in New Zealand, he was also the first recipient of Winston Churchill memorial trust fellowship in which he wrote a white paper on medicinal CBD cultivation practices across the world.

 3:41 – Tom described that initially, he was providing consultancy for protected cropping equipment supply with a wholesale distributor.
 He narrated that Indicated Technology focuses around cannabis specific equipment.
 He also expressed his pride in being selected as the Cultivation director with Puro, an institute known for pioneering medicinal cannabis in Australia and New Zealand.